 The best Android launchers are to key to making your phone yours.
 They play a critical part in helping you customize things.
-You'll find an incredibly diverse array of options for turning the best Android phones into personalized devices, with launchers ranging from minimalist skins to those that put an explosive array of color on your smartphone.
+You'll find an incredibly diverse array of options for putting your stamp on the best Android phones, with launchers ranging from minimalist skins to those that put an explosive array of color on your smartphone.

 The best Android launchers can give your phone a total makeover, from changing the look and feel with different icons and themes, to adding new functionality such as smart folders and search assistants.
 The look of Android may be evolving every year, but there's more than one launcher for your phone.

 - Get the best Android apps for your smartphone

 - How to use Google Pay for mobile payments

 - How to get the Android 12 Privacy Dashboard